netfoundry/minimal-mistakes/docs/_pages/v2/guide-rest.md

 ### Discover Network Configuration ID

-This is a simplistic sizing of your Network's components.
+This is a simplistic sizing of your network's components.
 Use "small" for cost-conscious testing.

 ```bash
 ❯ http GET https://gateway.production.netfoundry.io/rest/v1/networkConfigMetadata/ \